ishwarya1524/zynck_project/README.md

 ### WaterTable

-This is a fullstack project depends on MERN stack that allows users to create, edit and manage dynamic tables
+This is a fullstack project depends on MERN stack that allows users to create, edit and manage dynamic tables.

 ## Features

 ```
 User authentication with JWT
 Create Tables with dynamic columns (text,dropdown,checkbox,etc.,)
 Add,edit,delete rows
+add, delete columns
+Able to edit already saved Tables
 Save tables to MongoDb
 Secure APIs with token-based authorization
 Wonderful UI with Tailwindcss
 ```

 ## Tech Stack

 ### Frontend: